Communities in the Americas

 Ever been stumped by a question?
 Sometimes it’s less about not knowing the answer to the question than it is about understanding the question in the first place.

 Communities in the Americas developed into a diverse tapestry of states, empires, chiefdoms, and tribal systems.
-Use the article, video, and graphic biography below to explore how these societies emerged and evolved.
+Use the article and video below to explore how these societies emerged and evolved.
 Then, describe these communities from the perspective of an explorer.

 -